ionutdobre/ocds_examples/README.md

 ## 5. Versioning

 Change is inevitable, and the versioning API helps iterate faster and prevent invalid requests.
-This also allows to adopt new version of OCDS standard while continuing to support old API versions for a some time.
-Versions are identified as ```/api/v1/```, ```api/v2/``` and so on.
+This also allows the adoption of new versions of the OCDS standard while continuing to support old API versions for some time.
+Versions are identified as ```/api/v1/```, ```api/v2/```, and so on.

 ## 6. Errors

-In case of an error (on client or server side) a response will contain JSON error body that provides:  a useful error message, an error code, and the URL that caused the error.
+In case of an error (on client or server side), a response will contain JSON error body that provides: a useful error message, an error code, and the URL that caused the error.
 For example:

 ```
 {